Breathe Again

 I'm grateful I got to notice and address that part of myself that had those feelings.

-In my exploration through journaling, I acknowledged and understood my feelings.
-I comforted myself with compassion and still have more inner work to do.
+With this understanding, I comforted myself with compassion and still have more inner work to do.
 After a few hours, I released the anger around that particular situation and felt more grounded and steady.

-Anyone can do this type of self-exploration.
+Anyone can do this type of inner work.

 Afterwards, I wrote this short piece that I'll use next time after the Ho'oponopono practice—or anytime, just because.